 But what should you do?
 Call a sewer line repair expert in Dayton.

-A sewer line repair will most likely be easier (and cost less) than a burst pipe, so if you suspect trouble with your sewer line, especially if you believe tree roots are making their way into the pipe, call Stevenson Service Experts immediately.
+A sewer line repair will most likely be easier (and cost less) than a burst pipe, so if you suspect trouble with your sewer line, especially if you think tree roots are making their way into the pipe, call Stevenson Service Experts immediately.

-So if you think your tree roots have invaded your sewer line or you have any plumbing issues at all, call Stevenson Service Experts in Dayton and we are happy to come to your home and see if you need a sewer line repair or do a seasonal plumbing maintenance to make sure your pipes are good to go.
+So if you think your tree roots have invaded your sewer line or you have any plumbing needs at all, call Stevenson Service Experts in Dayton and we are happy to come to your home and see if you need a sewer line repair or do a seasonal plumbing maintenance to make sure your pipes are good to go.